Feeling peckish? Try nutritional therapist Amelia Freer's guilt-free comfort-food recipe

 1. Preheat the oven to 200C/gas mark 6.

-2. Place the peppers (cut side up) on the baking tray, drizzle with a little oil and put in the oven.
+2. Place the peppers (cut side up) on the baking tray, drizzle with a little oil and put in the oven for about 10 minutes.

 3. Meanwhile, put the feta and tomatoes into a bowl and mix well with the harissa.